Divyanshu1020/Dice-Game/README.md

 ## Demo

-You can find a live demo of the Task Management App [here](https://divyanshu-dice-game.web.app/).
+You can find a live demo of the Dice-Game [here](https://divyanshu-dice-game.web.app/).

 ## Screenshots